 Determining Community Property

-At time of publication, 10 states are known as “community property states” because of their laws stating that everything acquired during a marriage -- from debts to homes -- is shared equally between husband and wife.
-It doesn’t matter if your wife stayed at home and raised the kids rather than having her own career; at the time of the divorce, she shares both the assets and the obligations.
+At time of publication, nine states are known as “community property states” because of their laws stating that everything acquired during a marriage -- from debts to homes -- is shared equally between husband and wife.
+It doesn’t matter if your wife stayed at home and raised the children rather than having her own career; at the time of the divorce, she shares both the assets and the obligations.
 This includes lottery winnings.
-What it doesn’t include, however, is anything you owned prior to the marriage or any gift or inheritance directed solely to you.
+What it doesn’t include, however, is anything you owned before the marriage or any gift or inheritance directed solely to you.
 Also, if you purchased the lottery ticket after you two separated with the intent of divorcing, it would be more difficult for her to prove she should have any share of your winnings.

 Other State Laws